ibm-mas/ansible-devops/ibm/mas_devops/roles/cos_bucket/README.md

 COS bucket provider variables
 --------------
 ### cos_type
 Required.
-Which COS provider to use; can be set to either `ibm` for IBM Cloud Object Storage or `aws` for S3 bucket types.
+Which COS provider to use; can be set to either `ibm` for IBM Cloud Object Storage or `aws` for S3 bucket types (aws support under development).

 - Environment Variable: `COS_TYPE`
 - Default Value: None